Dynatrace/ace-box/user-skel/ansible/roles/keptn-cli/Readme.md

 # keptn-cli

-This currated role install Keptn CLI on the acebox.
+This currated role install Keptn CLI on the ACE-Box.

+For the details, please check this link: https://keptn.sh/docs/

 ## Using the role